-SeaWorld Rides for Young Kids: Ocean Explorer Area
+SeaWorld San Diego Rides for Toddlers at Ocean Explorer Area

 Tentacle Twirl Ride – Not for the toddlers but more like the young kids.
 Guests who are at least 48” can ride this Jellyfish-themed swing ride alone.
 Guests between 40” and 48” must be accompanied by a supervising companion 14 years of age or older and ride in the double swing.

 Submarine Quest Ride – One of the newest rides at SeaWorld.
 Go on a mini-sub and embark on a mission to collect data and learn how to help animals of the deep.
 Monitor your onboard digital navigation dashboard and expand your understanding of the ocean ecosystem.
 Watch for potential surprises on your journey.
 Guests must be at least 42” or accompanied by a parent (18 years or older).

 SeaWorld Rides for Toddlers at Sesame Street Bay of Play Area

-Oscar’s Rockin Eel – Hang on as you spin and slither along on a side-to-side slide of an adventure.
+Oscar’s Rockin Eel Ride – Hang on as you spin and slither along on a side-to-side slide of an adventure.
 This may not be for toddlers but more like pre-schooler.

 Carnival Games & Arcade – There are arcade games and some carnival games at the back end of Sesame Street Bay of Play as well as around SeaWorld.
 Extra fee applies.

 Play Pit – I honestly don’t remember what this place is called.
 This may be the only spot my girls didn’t play at but it is perfect for parents taking their toddlers to SeaWorld San Diego.
-Parents, even grandparents can sit around along the cushioned bench that surrounds it and just watch the kids play.
+Parents, even grandparents can sit around along the cushioned bench that surrounds it and just watch the kids play – all day.
 It’s shaded too.